p-en-o-cw-2016/testbed-provided/README.md

 	`java -Djava.library.path=. -jar peno.jar`

 # Using the software
 Running the testbed will spawn a file-selection screen.
 Select a world description file (cancel the selection will load an empty world).
-To move around in the world click on the camvas in the testbed and use the ¨WASD¨ keys and the arrows to rotate in the world.
+To move around in the world click on the canvas in the testbed and use the ¨WASD¨ keys and the arrows to rotate in the world.
 Add your autopilot by connecting to `localhost:8000` using the wire protocol.
 Click the buttons in the GUI to start or pause the simulation.

-Loading a new while there is a drone in the simulator will keep the drone in the previous world.
+Loading a new file while there is a drone in the simulator will keep the drone in the previous world.
 Reconnect the autopilot in this case.

 # Remarks
 As this is the first version of our testbed it could contain some mistakes.
 Please report all your issues via the Issues tab of this website.